Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Dynamics of extended objects

 The above condition fixes the centre of mass of the object.
 Moreover, it gives a relation between the 4-velocity $v^\mu$ and the momentum $p^\mu$ which can be written as follows \cite{PhysRevD.86.044033}

 where,

 and $p^{\mu}=m_d u^{\mu}$.
 The parameter $m_d$ represents the dynamic mass of the object, which can be defined as follows $m_d^2=(-p_{\mu}p^{\mu})$.
 For convenience, we also introduce the monopole rest mass $m_0$ of the object, which can be defined in the following way, $m_0=-p_{\mu}v^{\mu}$.
-The quadrupole tensor $J^{\mu\nu\alpha\beta}$ contains the information about the deformation due to spin and tidal forces.
+The quadrupole tensor $J^{\mu\nu\alpha\beta}$ contains information about the deformation due to spin and tidal forces.
 In this paper, we focus on the distortion caused by spin effects.
 Thus, we choose the following form of the quadrupole tensor \cite{PhysRevD.86.044033, PhysRevD.88.084005, Bini:2015zya}

 where, $Q^{\alpha\beta}=C_{Q} S^{\alpha}_{\mu}S^{\beta\mu}/m_d$ is the mass quadrupole tensor.
-Here, $C_Q$ is the spin-induced quadupole moment (SIQM) parameter.
-For rotating Kerr black holes, $C_Q=1$ in accordance to black hole no-hair theorem \cite{PhysRevD.57.5287}.
+Here, $C_Q$ is the spin-induced quadrupole moment (SIQM) parameter.
+For rotating Kerr black holes, $C_Q=1$ by black hole no-hair theorem \cite{PhysRevD.57.5287}.
 For rotating neutron stars, the value of $C_Q$ varies between $\sim 2-20$ depending on the equation-of-state \cite{Harry:2018hke, Pappas:2012ns, Pappas:2012qg}.
-Interestingly, for certain exotic compact objects, like boson stars the $C_Q$ can be quite large, ranging from $\sim 10-150$ \cite{PhysRevD.55.6081,PhysRevD.56.1845,Herdeiro:2014goa,Baumann:2018vus}.
-For thin-shell gravastar, the parameter is always smaller than unity and can even take negative values for sufficiently large objects \cite{Uchikata:2015yma, PhysRevD.94.064015}.
-For example, when the normalized radius of the object ($R/m_s\sim 10$), the SIQM parameter $C_Q\sim -13$ \cite{Uchikata:2015yma}.
-Here, $m_s$ denotes the mass of the gravastar.
+Interestingly, for certain exotic compact objects, like boson stars, the $C_Q$ can be quite large, ranging from $\sim 10-150$ \cite{PhysRevD.55.6081}.
+For thin-shell gravastar, the parameter can even take negative values for small values of compactness parameter $m_s/R$, where $m_s$ and $R$ is the mass and radius of gravastar \cite{Uchikata:2015yma, PhysRevD.94.064015}.
+For instance, the SIQM parameter takes the value of $C_Q\sim -0.5$ for a polytropic thin shell gravastar with polytropic index $n=1$ and $R=5\,m_s$ \cite{PhysRevD.94.064015}.